 I’ve been following her – to get story ideas, not because I agree with her – and thus, I can definitely tell you that her message is that ANY attempt to lose weight, even if one is obese, is a bad thing.

-Even if the “diet” simply means cutting back on extra helpings of junk food, this individual wants her fans to know that this is a toxic way to live.
+Even if the “diet” simply means cutting back on extra helpings of junk food, this influencer wants her followers to know that this is a toxic way to live.

-I’ve seen videos of this body positive influencer doing simple exercises – and making them look difficult.
+I’ve seen videos of her doing simple exercises – and making them look difficult.

-Her daughter, age seven, seems to have gained more weight over time – out of proportion to her age and height.
+Her daughter, age seven at the time the video of the booing was posted, seems to have gained more weight over time – out of proportion to her age and height.